 While the work is occurring, there will be traffic detours for both cyclists and vehicles.
-When detour routes have been determined they will be posted on this website.
-Please check back for more information.
+Pedestrian access will be maintained.

 - Develop a preferred layout that incorporates an ADA-compliant bus stop using best practices in pedestrian, protected bikeway, and transit operations design.

 - Document best practice recommendations and lessons learned from peer cities, so they can be referenced when designing future bus stops integrated with protected bikeways.

 June 6, 2019: Tentative project start date is June 17, 2019.
 Project will be substantially complete in August 2019.

 Adam Hayow, Design Engineer; 612-763-2172 or [email protected]